kisztof/swtp/README.md

 ## Prerequisites

 - Homebrew must be installed on your macOS system.
+How to do this see [Homebrew](https://brew.sh)
 - Your system should have the Bash shell installed, although the installation script supports various other shells bash, zsh, fish, csh, ksh, and dash.